 6. Well finished is fully wrapped up

 Well begun is half done is passé.
 India started their Australian sojourn with two ODI losses whilst staring at Steven Smith scoring consecutive tons.
-India was sloppy with their on-field catching till well into the middle of the tour (read Adelaide test match).
+India were sloppy with their on field catching till well into the middle of the tour (read Adelaide test match).
 After that epic (!)
 36 all out, the team management decided (Rahane interview reveal) that they won’t discuss that horror hour and move on.
 Yet India’s report card over the three formats read ODI 1-2 loss, T20 2-1 win, Tests historic 2-1 win.
 They finished every format on a high and didn’t seem too much weighed down by past mistakes.
 Tomorrow is another day, and well finished is fully wrapped up!

 Lesson: Do not mull too much over bad days, if you finish well, no one remembers how you started.

 Washington Sundar last played a first class game in 2017, thanks to shortsightedness of the Tamil Nadu selectors.
 On landing back home from Australia, Sundar has given an interview announcing he is ready to play at any position in the test match lineup and can even open the batting.
 He is aiming for the stars now.
 As told before, this is the new normal.
 There are two dozen players willing to do a lot just be part of this playing XI.
 Cheteshwar Pujara’s batting average of 33 this series, ranks eighth amongst Indian players.
 Clearly the runs were not flowing in for him.
 Yet he batted and hung around for 928 balls in this test series… ranked numero uno amongst all players who batted this series.

 Lesson: Keep hanging on the field even when things aren’t going for you.
 And when outside the field, keep upgrading your skills and keep announcing your eagerness to do more for your unit.